kupl/kupl.github.io/content/members/joonghoon-lee/index.md

 ## About

-I am currently a master's student in Computer Science and Engineering at [Korea University](https://cs.korea.ac.kr/), where I also completed my Bachelor of Science (BS) in the same field.
+I am currently a Master's student in Computer Science and Engineering at [Korea University](https://cs.korea.ac.kr/), where I also completed my Bachelor of Science in the same field.
 I am actively contributing as a researcher in the [Software Analysis Lab](https://prl.korea.ac.kr/).

 My research interests are in the following areas:

 - Software Verification, Analysis, and Engineering
+- Programming Languages
 - Mathematical Optimization
 - Quantum Computing